isthissuperuser/ODC_23-24/README.md

 ## 4.2.
 New exploit
 If you want to submit a new exploit, follow these steps:
-1. Create a subdirectory with your name in your desired CTF folder: `foo/CTF$: mkdir {name}`
+1. Create a subdirectory with your name in your desired specific CTF folder: `foo/CTF$: mkdir {name}`
 2. Inside that directory, there should be at least:
    - One `script.py` file with your exploit inside it.
    - One `explanation.txt` with a clear and concise explanation in steps of your exploit.